curityio/nginx-lua-oauth-proxy-plugin/doc/openresty.md

 # OpenResty Setup

-This briefly shows how to deploy and test the plugin to OpenResty using Docker Desktop.
+This briefly shows how to deploy and test the plugin to OpenResty using Docker Desktop.\
+Equivalent steps can be followed for other NGINX setups with the LUA module enabled.

 ## Configure the Plugin